-- \Smithland-Olmsted (mile point 918.5-964.4).
-Only in existence during the last several month of the assessment period (August 2018 December 2018), this 45.9-mile-long water body is bounded by Smithland upstream and the newly completed Olmsted project on the downstream end.
-In future assessment cycles this waterbody takes the place of those formerly contained by Lock & Dam 52 and a portion of the unimpounded section down to the Mississippi River. - \Olmsted-Cairo (mile point 964.4-981.0).
-Only in existence during the last several month of the assessment period (August 2018 December 2018), this 16.6-mile-long water body is bounded by Olmsted upstream upstream and the Mississippi River on the downstream end (the mouth of the Ohio River).
+- Smithland-Olmsted (mile point 918.5-964.4).
+In existence during the latter half of the assessment period (August 2018 December 2020), this 45.9-mile-long water body is bounded by Smithland upstream and the newly completed Olmsted project on the downstream end.
+In future assessment cycles this waterbody will take the place of those formerly contained by Lock & Dam 52 and a portion of the unimpounded section down to the Mississippi River. - Olmsted-Cairo (mile point 964.4-981.0).
+In existence during the latter half of the assessment period (August 2018 December 2020), this 16.6-mile-long water body is bounded by Olmsted upstream upstream and the Mississippi River on the downstream end (the mouth of the Ohio River).
 In future assessment cycles this waterbody comprises the lower a portion of waterbody once bounded by Lock & Dam 52 and the Mississippi River.

-Appendix A contains additional data on basin characteristics including locations of locks and dams, locations of tributaries, and hydrologic data for 2014-2018.
+Appendix A contains additional data on basin characteristics including locations of locks and dams, locations of tributaries, and hydrologic data for 2016-2020.